raymondworkshop/old.myblog/research.md

 ---
 layout: post
-title: RESEARCH
+title: Research
 ---
-#### List of some of my research/writing/interviews!
+#### List of some of my writing/research/interviews!

 ##### Paper-Survey-2020
 TODO